-“Shorts” are long on value for consumers and advertisers Bookmark has been added
+'Shorts' are long on value for consumers and advertisers has been saved

 Growing consumption unlocks new opportunities